cathayfuture/cathay-early/README.md

     $ gulp

-### License
-Licensed directly to Washington Cathay Future Center Inc. [Full license](LICENSE).

-### Credits
+## 💖 Testers

 The following users have participated in early-stage user-testing of this site.
 They have been really helpful to me during the process of designing the site.
 Thanks a lot.

 ⭐️ Kisha Y.

 ⭐️ Theo B.

+## ⚙️ Credits

 The following sets forth attribution notices for third party open source software that may be contained in portions of this website.
-We thank the open source community for their contributions.
+I thank the open source community for its contributions.

 * Bootstrap (MIT) - https://github.com/twbs/bootstrap
 * Hugo (Apache 2.0) - https://github.com/gohugoio/hugo